Pruthviraju88/Hotel-Analysis/README.md

 " What trends can we see in the data? "
 Focus on average daily rate and guests to explore seasonality.

+# These Questions can be solved in two ways :
+  1. By implementing Query in MySQL
+  2. By using DAX measures in Power BI

 # Project Pipeline

 Build a Database: uploading Excel data sheets -(attached to repo)- to Microsoft SQL Server Studio.